Chimplement/examini/README.md

 ## Features
 Currently Examini allows the user to either start a process as a child or to trace an external process by passing its pid.
 It then shows a disassembled assembly code in the terminal, this can be done either continuously or step by step.

-As of now Examini only supports 64 bit machine code.
+As of now Examini only supports 64-bit machine code.

 ## Using
 Below is an example of using Examini: